 Mauricio Pochettino looked as bemused as anyone.
 “I don’t know how we did it,” he said.
 “Espanyol were bottom and Barcelona were top, and all the people were saying Espanyol were dead and had no chance.
 It was a special victory.”

 In a way it was this win that perhaps best sums up Pochettino and his approach to coaching.
 He had been in charge for less than a month, his team looked certain to be relegated, yet there was no sense of fear or cautiousness about the way his side went about defeating unarguably the world’s greatest team at the time.
-This was not a conventional underdog, heroic, resilient win against the big boys – although those traits were all prevalent – instead, it was a success that came from ambition and tactical intelligence.
+This was not a conventional underdog win against the big boys – although such traits were all prevalent.
+Instead, it was a success that came from ambition and tactical intelligence.
 Pochettino had taken over a group of players bereft of both belief and confidence and led them to a historic victory in the derby.

 Ironically, Pochettino’s opposite number on that evening, Guardiola, had proved a great influence on his blossoming methods, along with the revered Marcelo Bielsa.
 El Loco had coached Pochettino as a player, a stopper while at Newell’s Old Boys, early in his career, in the early 90s, and he has often referred to the influence Bielsa had over his approach to football.
 Pochettino went on to play for Espanyol, where he would return as a coach, his only experience at the time a brief spell in 2008 as an assistant with the club’s women’s team.